Mold Toxin Illness & Tick-borne Diseases

 Brewers' work shows that some with mold toxin illness remain ill because their mucous membranes in the sinuses and intestines become colonized with mold.
 If binders do not work at removing mold toxins, then it is time to use antifungal prescriptions to kill mold in the sinus passages and the intestines.
 For the intestines I like prescription itraconazole works best.
 For the sinuses nose sprays of nystatin, itraconazole, or amphoteracin b can work well.
 Note it can take months to to even a year or more to get rid of mold from colonized nasal passages and the intestines.

-Treatment Options for Mold and Lyme Toxin Illness
+Management Options for Mold Toxin Illness

-Trial of General Binders Without Testing.
+Trial of General Binders Without Testing

 If there is a high probability mold toxin illness based on a history of obvious mold exposures do a 1 to 2 month trial of binders.
-Another option is to use a 1-2 month trial of binders to remove Lyme toxins alone at 6-9 months into treatment if someone is not improving.

-The strongest treatment is to use the cholestyramine.
-It is best to use this to see if treatment will work.
-However, soluble fiber is a nutritional supplement option that can help too.
-In addition, once a person is doing better, they can use the soluble fiber to maintain the improvements.
+• In addition, once a person is doing better, they can use the soluble fiber or a broad spectrum binder product to maintain the improvements.
 When doing this find the minimal daily dose (ie. 1-4 scoops a day) that works best.

 • Fractionated Pectin Powder 1 scoop 2 times a day.

 • Curcumin 500 mg 1 pill 3 times a day.
-Begin 1 week prior to starting either the fractionated pectin powder or cholestyramine and continue taking it during the first 1-2 months of treatment for the biotoxins.
+Begin 1 week prior to starting either the fractionated pectin powder or cholestyramine and continue taking it during the first 1-2 months of therapy for the biotoxins.

 • Cholestyramine.
 This is a prescription medicine.
 Take 1 scoop daily.
 Every 7 days increase by 1 scoop till you are taking 1 scoop 3 times a day.
 Do not take with medicines or supplements beginning 30 min before taking the cholestyramine through 2 hours after.
 You can eat anytime, but the ideal time is 30 minutes after taking the cholestyramine.